Content KPIs

 If you take a close look at the success of your content as described, you are sure to find a lot of potential.
 At the same time, content controlling should not be at the bottom of your to-do list.
 The sooner you find out what works well and what doesn’t, the less time and energy you waste.
 Here again, I come back to the topic of lean startups, which can also be applied to content: Test your ideas with simple tools before you create an elaborate whitepaper, for example.
 Raidboxes, for example, creates simple blog posts before turning them into a complex e-book:

 Interested parties can then perhaps sign up to a newsletter mailing list to be informed about its publication.
 Only when the feedback suggests that there is a need for information do you get to work.
-Or use channels such as social media to find out what questions your target group actually has - and incorporate this into your planned content.
-Once your content is published, the work begins.
-You have to make it known and distribute it and continue to work on it - unless it turns out to be a total flop.
+Or use channels such as social media to find out what questions your target group actually has – and incorporate this into your planned content.
+Once your content has been published, the work begins.
+You have to publicise and distribute it and continue to work on it – unless it turns out to be a total flop.